Directors

 Trixi Anne Balinggan Agyao (Dancer) – Trixi’s first experience dancing was with traditional Igorot dance she learned from the Northern California chapter of BIBAK.
 BIBAK is the acronym for the subgroups of Cordillera Country in the Philippines: Benguet, Ifugao, Bontoc, Apayao, and Kalinga.
 Trixi later studied dance at the University of California San Diego with Allyson Green, Margaret Marshall, Judy Sharp, Terry Willson, Liam Clancy, and Eric Geiger.
 She also performed for and learned from directors Corey Madden and Cirque du Soleil’s Jacques Heim.
 She is a UCSD graduate with a BA in dance and psychology and was awarded the Stewart Prize in Choreography and the Kendall Laurel Lui Scholarship Award.
 Trixi has danced with [the] movement initiative, Continuum Dance Project, The Corps Dance Crew, and performed for choreographers such as Jeanne Travers, Gina and Kyle Sorenson, Isabel Beteta de Cou, Jeremy Zapanta, Greg Sample and Marcella Torres-Sánchez.
 Trixi danced as a core member of Visionary Dance Theatre for five years and served as Visionary’s Assistant Artistic Director in 2018.

 Eva Anderson (Dancer) – Eva Anderson is a dancer and choreographer who began her journey in San Diego with Kidz Danz Kompany under the direction of Spencer John Powell.
-She made her debut as a member of Visionary Dance Theatre (now Mounarath Powell Dance) in the summer of 2018, performing Jeanne Travers’ solo piece “Tremors,” which earned her a National Youth Arts Award.
+She made her debut as a member of Mounarath Powell Dance in the summer of 2018, performing Jeanne Travers’ solo piece “Tremors,” which earned her a National Youth Arts Award.
 In 2019, Eva premiered her first evening-length work, “Science in Motion,” which was later restaged with Kidz Danz Kompany in 2023.
 Her most recent project, “ADRIFT-DRAFT,” a site-specific installation created in collaboration with Ileanna Cheladyn, was showcased at the Manetti Shrem Museum.
 Eva spent the summer in New York City, training at renowned institutions such as Gibney, Mark Morris Dance Center, Paul Taylor Dance Company, Peridance, and Steps on Broadway.
-She returned to Mounarath Powell Dance to present her first professional choreographic work in 2024.
+She returned to Mounarath Powell Dance to present her first professional choreographic work in 2024 and continues to dance as a company member with them.

 Jazmine Huerta (Dancer) – Jazmine Huerta (she/her) began her dance journey at the age of two with a small studio called California Dancers in Moreno Valley.
-She continued to cultivate her dance skills when moving to San Diego with the dance studio Dance FX training in ballet, pointe, jazz, contemporary, lyrical, hip-hop, tap, musical theatre, and acrobatics.
-Here she danced competitively, competing in multiple cities across San Diego County with Dance FX earning multiple awards and titles, and through her high school’s varsity dance team where they competed at UDA Nationals in Orlando, Florida, and USA Nationals in Anaheim, California.
-After high school, Huerta attended California State University, Fullerton (CSUF) to further her dance knowledge in ballet and the modern techniques of Horton, Graham, and Limón.
-During her time at CSUF, she had the pleasure of working and performing pieces by choreographers such as Leon Damasco, Yoshito Sakubara, Jamila Glass, and Michael Nickerson-Rossi.
-In college, Huerta also developed her passion for choreography, choreographing a piece entitled “Todos Unidos” exploring the cultural diversity of Latinidad for her senior year Spring Concert.
+She continued to cultivate her dance skills at Dance FX, training in ballet, pointe, jazz, contemporary, lyrical, hip-hop, tap, musical theatre, and acrobatics.
+Huerta attended California State University, Fullerton (CSUF) to further her dance knowledge in ballet and the modern techniques of Horton, Graham, and Limón.
+During her time at CSUF, she had the pleasure of choreographing and working and performing pieces by choreographers such as Leon Damasco, Yoshito Sakubara, Jamila Glass, and Michael Nickerson-Rossi.
 In 2023, she graduated summa cum laude with a B.A. in Dance.
 Her professional performances include the Palm Springs International Dance Festival, Nickerson-Rossi Dance Concert “When Academia Meets Professional,” American College Dance Association National Conference, Chloe and Maud Arnold’s Hollywood Tap Festival’s “All-Star Concert” and the DUMBO Dance Festival presented by White Wave in Brooklyn, New York.
-Since graduating Jazmine has been a dancer at Legoland California Resort performing for multiple seasons including Christmas, Ningago Weekends, Summer, and Halloween, and in the inaugural cast of the first North American Lego World Parade.
-She has also worked with Litvak Dance on a project for SD JFest and continues to train with artistic director Sadie Weinberg.
-Huerta also works for the San Diego Padres on the Pad Squad entertaining Padres fans throughout the 2024 regular and post-game season.
+Since graduating Jazmine has been a dancer at Legoland California Resort, worked with Litvak Dance on a project for SD JFest,, and the San Diego Padres on the Pad Squad.
 Now she is a company dancer at Mounarath Powell Dance.

 Gianna May (Dancer) – Gianna is an award-winning performer with three National Youth Arts Awards for the roles of lead dancer.
-She has been a student of Kids Danz Kompany since she was six years old and transitioned to become a member of the professional adult company, Visionary Dance Theatre, at the age of fifteen.
-Gianna has been a working actress and dancer in movies and television since the age of seven.
-Her resume includes parts in Yes Day, 911, Animal Kingdom, The Neighbors, The Romanovs, Wonderful Wizard of Quads, Verizon, Wells Fargo, and Samsung Commercials, along with many other major network and studio projects.
+She started dancing as a member of Kids Danz Kompany when she was six years old, went through the Pre-Professional Program, and became a company member of Mounarath Powell Dance at fifteen.
+Gianna is also a working actress and dancer in movies and television including parts in Yes Day, 911, Animal Kingdom, The Neighbors, The Romanovs, Wonderful Wizard of Quads, Verizon, Wells Fargo, and Samsung Commercials, along with many other major network and studio projects.

-DeVonté Murphy (Dancer) – DeVonté’s passion for dancing has led him to become a noteworthy performer in the San Diego dance community.
-His has had disciplined training in hip-hop, modern, contemporary, ballet, and jazz and showcases a variety of styles with performances.
-At Grossmont Community College, DeVonté danced in concerts and trained under Colleen Shipkowski and Blythe Barton.
+DeVonté Murphy (Dancer) – DeVonté has had disciplined training in hip-hop, modern, contemporary, ballet, and jazz and showcases a variety of styles during performances.
+During his time at Grossmont College, DeVonté danced in concerts and trained under Colleen Shipkowski and Blythe Barton.
 He has performed with Jean Isaacs San Diego Dance Theater, Common Ground Theater, and Bite Dance Company.
-DeVonté became a professional company dancer with Visionary Dance Theatre in 2020.
+DeVonté became a professional company dancer with Mounarath Powell Dance in 2020.
+Since becoming a member, he has been a featured dancer and worked with guest artists including Emily Navarra, Jeanne Travers, Betzi Roe, and Robert Todd.

 Guest Artists